 Tamara Navoth | Mezzo-soprano,

-Currently a member of the Israeli Opera’s Meitar Opera Studio and a member of Cecilia Ensemble (The Moran Choirs).
+Recently graduated from the Israeli Opera’s Meitar Opera Studio and is currently a member of Cecilia Ensemble (The Moran Choirs).
 Studies with the Israeli Soprano Elinor Sohn.

 Her operatic repertoire includes various roles such as the lead roles in L’enfant et les Sortilèges (Ravel) and La Calisto (Cavalli), Annio in La clemenza di Tito (Mozart) at the Oslo Opera House (Lidal North), La Ciesca in Gianni Schicchi (Puccini), Cecilio in Lucio Silla (Mozart), Berta in Il Barbiere di Siviglia (Rossini), Nada in the New York Premiere of Svadba (Ana Sokolovic), La Sagesse and Lucinde in Armide (Lully) with Ensemble OrQuesta (Grimeborn festival, London) and The Fairy Queen (Purcell) with the Jerusalem Baroque Orchestra.
 At the Israeli Opera House she took part in the Studio productions of Suor Angelica (Puccini) and La liberazione di Ruggiero dall’isola d’Alcina (Francesca Caccini) and the community production of Die Zauberflöte (Mozart) as Zweite Dame (Hebrew).